 WAF Security Models

-Organizations using a WAF can choose a positive, negative, or hybrid security model.
+Organizations using a WAF can go with a positive, negative, or hybrid security model.

 A positive security model is one where the organization’s policies take a “deny all” approach, allowing requests based on specific inputs.
 All HTTP(s) traffic is blocked, except for requests that match deployed policies created to identify legitimate traffic.
-This model is established by defining all the characteristics of expected traffic, such as approved characters, IP addresses, and filetypes.
-This model maximizes security coverage and can block emerging threats not known to those maintaining the policy set.
+This model is established by defining all characteristics of expected traffic, such as approved characters, IP addresses, and filetypes.
+This model maximizes security coverage and can block emerging threats.
 However, maintaining this model is not doable for every organization or application.

-Challenges: The positive security model is strict and uncompromising.
-While it provides heightened security by rejecting requests not specifically approved, it also presents challenges that can deny legitimate requests:
+The positive security model is stringent and inflexible.
+Although it enhances security by rejecting any requests not explicitly permitted, it can also pose difficulties by potentially denying legitimate requests:

-Challenges: While the negative security model reduces the likelihood of blocking legitimate user requests, there is a possibility that misses unanticipated or emerging threats, like zero-days.
-Also, policies must be updated regularly using the latest threat intelligence to maintain coverage of known threats.
+Although the negative security model minimizes the risk of blocking legitimate user requests, it may fail to detect unexpected or emerging threats, such as zero-day vulnerabilities.
+Additionally, policies must be regularly updated with the latest threat intelligence to ensure coverage of known threats.

-Challenges: A hybrid model is tough for many in-house security teams.
+A hybrid model is tough for many in-house security teams.
 For instance, if you can’t get the balance right, the application may reject some requests or open backdoors not planned for.
-It’s another reason to pursue fully managed web application security.
-You’ll have the precise expertise to build the kind-of firewall you need.
+It’s another plus for managed web application security.
+With WAFs, you need precise expertise to build the kind-of firewall you need.

 Types of WAFs

-A WAF can exist in one of three ways before it begins defending against web application attacks:
+A WAF can be configured in one of three modes before it starts defending against web application attacks:

 Hardware